 Korean Art and Antiques

 You rarely see 19th Century Korean tiger paintings offered for sale anymore, especially in excellent condition like this one.
+The last time we had one was 15 years ago, and it will probably be at least that long until have another one to offer.
 When they do come up in auctions now, they sell for five figures.
 That's because there is nothing anywhere like Joseon Era Korean tiger folk paintings.
 Tigers in Korean paintings are not ferocious.
 They are humorous and full of personality.
 And each one is unique, like this fellow here with his quizzical and lovable face as he is being addressed by the magpies.
 This was a favorite symbol of the common folks and represented the people speaking truth to power.
 The pine tree is a symbol of longevity and wisdom.
 The azaleas symbolize beauty.
 This painting is very "Korean."
 It is painted in ink and colors on traditional and old hanji paper.
 Korean tiger folk paintings are never signed.
 Frame: 45 x 29 inches (114 x 74 cm), Painting: 38 x 22 inches (97 x 56 cm).

 All Items : Vintage Arts : Regional Art : Asian : Indian Subcontinent : India : Pre 1940 item #1483738 (stock #1517)